crossplane/crossplane/design/design-doc-composition-functions.md

 * Steer Function authors toward best practices, and away from anti-patterns.

 This mockup only touches on very basic functionality.
-A fully featured SDK would cover more use cases - for example reading Function-specific config and working with connection details.
+A fully featured SDK would cover more use cases - for example reading Function-specific input and working with connection details.

 Once you’ve written your Function code you can test it using the tooling for